-You can adjust the speed of the motor and the distance the phone' travels using the resistance ports (labelled A, B, and T) on the side of the controller box.
+You can adjust the speed of the motor and the distance the phone travels using the resistance ports (labeled A, B, and T) on the side of the controller box.

 - Ensure the phone fixture travels a full 90 degrees (from 12